yuvrajjagtap48/dev-Tinder/src/readme.md

 - UserAuth Middleware
 - Add the userAuth middleware in profile API and a new sendConnectionRequest API
 - set the expiry of JWT token and cookies to 7 days
+- Create a schema method to getJWT()
+- Create a schema method to comparepassword(passwordInputByUser)
+-